DmytroHalai/SelfAssessment/Skills/Programming.md

   - Naming conventions: 🖐️ used
   - Coding conventions: 🖐️ used
   - Camel case: 🖐️ used
-  - Snake case: 👂 heard
+  - Snake case: 🖐️ used
-  - Kebab case: 👂 heard
+  - Kebab case: 🖐️ used
   - Trailing commas
   - Return early: 🖐️ used
   - Fail-fast